GSoster/idle-game/README.md

 It is necessary to change, still in construction and definition.

 /Tidlefw
-**player**: holds information related to player, its resources (current and max), its helpers already obtained **helpers**: holds information related to helpers/cursors that can be bought by the player: name, description, production value.
+**player**: holds information related to player, its resources (current and max), its helpers already obtained.
+**helpers**: holds information related to helpers/cursors that can be bought by the player: name, description, production value.
 **tidle**: holds general logic of the tiny framework - event handlers, event dispatcher, consumption of resources, generation of resources.
-**app**: holds heneral logic related to the game - game loop
+**app**: holds heneral logic related to the game - game loop.